 Combining two of the most traditional tattoo motifs – skulls and roses – creates a poetic, artistic, and Gothic design.
 This type of inking often represents a lost love, both the beauty and pain of life or the good and evil within each person.
 A skull and a rose tattoo can be adapted into many different art styles, from the bold colors and lines of Old School to minimalist or hyper-realistic.

 3. Deer Skull Tattoo

-Deer skulls are a popular tattoo choice for men because of their instantly recognizable look.
+Deer skulls are a popular tattoo for men because of their instantly recognizable look.
 Often associated with the desert and the Old West, they have a rugged and untamed look.
 While hunters might choose the deer skull to represent their hobby, the tattoo also has a symbolic meaning about the fragility of life and the power of nature.

 4. Cow Skull Tattoo

-A cow skull tattoo – also known as a bull skull tattoo – is a popular tattoo for men because of its masculine appearance.
+A cow skull tattoo – also known as a bull skull tattoo – is a popular tattoo design for men because of its masculine appearance.
 Bulls also symbolize strength, toughness, and stubbornness.
 The bull skull is thought to represent protection from natural elements in some Native American tribes, and it’s also associated with the western frontier.

 5. Ram Skull Tattoo

 One of the most badass skull tattoos is the ram skull.
 One of the most masculine tattoos, the ram represents energy, power, leadership, and perseverance.
 Its distinctive curved horns make this tattoo stand out.
 A ram skull tattoo is an excellent option for men who show the qualities of the ram, or who have Aries as their zodiac sign.